 - 1 Why do so few people live in inland Australia? - 2 What is an important economic factor that helps to explain why people live where they do? - 3 How does the Great Dividing Range influence where people in Australia live? - 4 List three ways in which water has influenced where people in Australia live.

-5 Study Source 2.
-Which features of the natural environment do you think were important when deciding on the locations of Hobart, Gympie and Kalgoorlie?
+- 5 Study Source 2.
+Which features of the natural environment do you think were important when deciding on the locations of Hobart, Gympie and Kalgoorlie? - 6 Which factors discussed here apply to where you

-AUSTRALIA: ENVIRONMENTS
+ALISTRALIA: ENVIRONMENTS